Spanish artist Salvador Dalí was famous for his surrealistic works of art, but did you know he also took a shot at flamenco action painting?

-Despite Dalí’s excentric behaviour, guitarist Manitas de Plata holds his own.
-He has been criticised by some flamenco purists for his unorthodox technique and for playing only rumba.
-That style is a festive pop version of flamenco and has been made famous world round by the Gipsy Kings, but is sometimes seen as not being actual flamenco.
+Despite Dalí’s excentric behaviour on stage, guitarist Manitas de Plata holds his own.
+Manitas de Plata, meaning ‘little hands of silver’, was a gipsy from the south of France.
+He was known for socialising with famous people like Brigitte Bardot and Pablo Picasso.
+Manitas was criticised by some flamenco purists for his unorthodox technique and for playing only rumba, the festive ‘pop’ version of flamenco that was made famous by the Gipsy Kings.

-Be that as it may, the performance I see shows a good quality flamenco.
-Together with the singer Manitas executes difficult flamenco styles pertaining to the traditional flamenco (cante jondo) like seguiryias and tangos.
+Be that as it may, the performance I see shows quality flamenco.
+Together with the singer, Manitas plays difficult flamenco styles pertaining to the traditional flamenco (cante jondo) like seguiryias and tangos.
 They do end the show with the popular rumba and Manitas even performs a little dance step (pataíta).
 But I think this shows that he is indeed skilled in the flamenco ways of ending a performance with a little on-stage party called ‘juerga‘.

 La Chunga dancing for Dalí on a blanc canvas, Port Lligat, septembre 1958.
 On the right: Mercédès Rosales de Senillosa, Chano Rosales and (outside the frame) Antonio Senillosa.
 Foto: Robert Descharnes (?).
 Source: virgiliorm.blogspot.nl

-I am not sure how Dalí came into contact with flamenco, but being from Catalunya it is natural that he would have known flamenco artists from that region, like guitarist Manitas de Plata.
+I am not sure how Dalí came into contact with flamenco, but being from Catalonia it is natural that he would have known flamenco artists from that region, like guitarist Manitas de Plata.
 Dalí and Manitas met on the steamer that carried them from France to New York.
-Manitas de Plata, meaning ‘little hands of silver’, was actually named Ricardo Baliardo and was a gipsy from the south of France.
-He was known for socialising with famous people like Brigitte Bardot and Pablo Picasso.

 Dali’s Artwork on a guitar